On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case: Introduction

 TinyML approach presents multiple advantages in devices with limited computational and memory capabilities.
 Key benefits include decreased response times, minimized bandwidth needs, lower energy usage, and enhanced security and privacy.
 These improvements are particularly notable in microcontroller-based ML models, which have shown robust performance in various IoT settings.
 By processing data locally, TinyML not only facilitates real-time threat detection but also strengthens privacy by reducing data transfer through potentially insecure networks~\cite{DUTTA2021100461, RAY20221595, DELNEVO2023100729, 9014355, immonen2022tiny, fi14120363, s20092638, SABOVIC2023100736}.

+This paper aims to provide a comprehensive review of TinyML challenges and potential solutions in general cybersecurity contexts.
+Given that EVCIs are among the most representative and impactful use cases for TinyML~\cite{sarieddine2022investigating, metere2021securing, elkashlan2023intrusion, basnet2021exploring}, we include a detailed case study on EVCI.
+This case study serves to illustrate how TinyML can be effectively applied to real-world IoT systems, offering a clear understanding of the practical applications and benefits of TinyML in enhancing cybersecurity.

-The implementation of TinyML plays a pivotal role for improving cybersecurity in the domain of EVCI~\cite{elkashlan2023intrusion}.
+The implementation of TinyML plays a pivotal role in improving cybersecurity in the domain of EVCI~\cite{elkashlan2023intrusion}.
 EVCIs are susceptible to various cybersecurity vulnerabilities due to their interconnected nature and the sensitive data they handle, such as payment information and real-time energy usage statistics.
-Integrating the deployment of TinyML algorithms in EV aims to establish lightweight yet robust security measures at the edge.
+Integrating the deployment of TinyML algorithms in Electric Vehicles (EVs) aims to establish lightweight yet robust security measures at the edge.
 This approach focuses on enhancing data privacy, reducing latency, and improving the resilience of critical charging infrastructures against potential cyber threats.
-As protecting EVs from cyber threats is essential, this paper includes a case study on using TinyML in EVCI cybersecurity.
+To illustrate these benefits, this paper includes a case study on using TinyML in EVCI cybersecurity.

-The main contributions of this paper are as follows: \begin{itemize} \item An in-depth exploration of the role and significance of TinyML in enhancing cybersecurity. \item A detailed analysis of challenges and constraints in implementing TinyML, with potential solutions. \item A comprehensive case study on the application of TinyML for EVCI cybersecurity\footnote{The source code of this paper is available at: \url{https://github.com/Western-OC2-Lab/TinyML_EVCI}}. \item An examination of TinyML implementation on the ESP32 microcontroller, including detailed programming practices, communication protocols, and performance insights. \end{itemize}